-- 1. Program providers must maintain accurate records of individual attendance and make such records accessible to attendees for a minimum of seven years or more if required by local or national regulations. - 2.
-Any record supplied in connection with the continuing education activity must not be, nor resemble, a certificate or diploma that attests to or might appear to attest to specific skill, specialty, or advanced educational status.
+- 1. Program providers must maintain accurate records of individual attendance and make such records accessible to attendees for a minimum of seven years or more if required by local or national regulations. - Any record supplied in connection with the continuing education activity must not be, nor resemble, a certificate or diploma that attests to or might appear to attest to specific skill, specialty, or advanced educational status.
 Providers must design such documentation to avoid misinterpretation by the public or professional colleagues. - 3.
 Credit awarded to participants of an approved program provider's educational activity must be in compliance with AGD policies related to credit allocation. - 4.
-Effective January 1, 2017, program providers must submit continuing education credits for lecture and participation hours for all AGD member attendees directly to the AGD through the AGD online roster within 30 days.
-Self-instruction hours may be submitted to the AGD using the AGD online roster or the AGD-approved standardized roster submission forms.
+Program providers must electronically submit continuing education credits for all AGD member attendees directly to the AGD through an AGD online roster within 30 days.

 - A. Program providers must accept the responsibility of maintaining accurate records of individual attendees at each activity, to accommodate the growing number of legal and professional requirements. - B. Credit must be awarded based on the following calculations: - 1.
-For formal structured lectures, credit will be awarded based on actual contact time. - 2.
-For courses in which at least 30% of course content involves the participant in the active manipulation of dental materials or devices, the treatment of patients, or other opportunities to practice skills or techniques under the direct supervision of a qualified instructor, participation credit will be awarded based on actual contact time (excluding meals and registration periods). - Participants who complete electronically mediated self-instruction programs must receive credit equal to the length of the instructional time.
-Credit cannot be given for time spent completing the mechanism used by the learner to assess their mastery of the material. - 4.
-Participants who complete self-paced self-instruction programs must receive credit based on an educator's estimate of the time required to complete. - 5.
+For formal structured lectures, lecture credit will be awarded based on actual contact time. - 2.
+For courses in which at least 30% of course content involves the participant in the active manipulation of dental materials or devices, the treatment of patients, or other opportunities to practice skills or techniques under the direct supervision of a qualified instructor, participation credit will be awarded based on actual contact time (excluding meals and registration periods). - 3.
+Participants who complete electronically mediated self-instruction programs must receive self-instruction credit equal to the length of the instructional time.
+Self-instruction credit cannot be given for time spent completing the mechanism used by the learner to assess their mastery of the material. - 4.
+Participants who complete self-paced self-instruction programs must receive self-instruction credit based on an educator's estimate of the time required to complete. - 5.
 For protocol courses, credit will be awarded based on actual contact time for the formal, on-site session(s).
 The amount of credit for the homework component must not exceed, but may be less than, the amount of credit awarded for the initial formal on-site session(s) and be commensurate with the level of difficulty of the homework assignment.
 Additional credit will be awarded based on actual contact time for the case presentation session.
-To determine if hours are participation or lecture, use these conditions:
+To determine if hours are participation or lecture, use these conditions: - a.

-a.
 If the participant completes the formal on-site session(s), does the homework component, and passes the final case presentation all credit awarded may be coded as participation.